Does the following scenario ring any bells?

 Before you even think about making a purchase on a cheap used phone, you need to know what you're looking for.
 Do you need a phone with a big screen to stream videos and shows?
 Are you on a budget, looking to filter phones for a specific price?
 Maybe you need a certain amount of memory storage for your pictures and videos.

 Consider these things beforehand.
-This way, you won't end up wanting a phone that's completely out of your price range and does nothing to meet your needs.
+This way, you won't end up with a phone that's completely out of your price range and does nothing to meet your needs.
 Most used cell phones sites will allow you to filter your options before you search.
-I recommend you use those tools.
+It's a good idea to use those tools.

 2. Is the site trustworthy?